-For instance, if your project will cost over $10,000 (including parts and labour) and involves more than one type of work (e.g. not just plastering), you need to use a registered building practitioner for the work and you will need to enter into a major domestic building contract.
-If the contract price is over $16,000, your builder will need to provide domestic building insurance in most cases.
+For instance, if your project will cost more than $10,000 (including parts and labour) and involves structural work or two or more specific trade skills, you need to use a registered building practitioner for the work and enter into a major domestic building contract.
+If the contract price is more than $16,000, your builder will also need to provide domestic building insurance in most cases.

 Explore this section to find out all the essential information about the building and renovating process:

 - Ending the employment of a private building surveyor